WokLibCodeClub/Install-Python/README.md

 The instructions below are for installations on Windows computers and Mac/Apple computers.
 The Windows instructions are more detailed because the person writing them uses Windows computers!

-We will improve the instructions for Mac/Apple computers when we find out more about them!
+We will improve the instructions for MacOS computers when we find out more about them!

 * [Go to Windows installation instructions](Windows-installation)